 top of page

-Old Fashion Pumpkin Pie
+Traditional Pumpkin Pie

 by Feli Chic'Cuisine

-This American Pumpkin Pie recipe is a classic fall dessert with a flaky crust and a creamy spiced filling.
+This Traditional Pumpkin Pie recipe is a classic fall dessert with a flaky crust and a creamy spiced filling.
 The pie is great with maple syrup or whipped cream, sprinkled with cinnamon or cinnamon sugar.

 Photo @Feli Chic'Cuisine

-This American Pumpkin Pie recipe is a classic fall dessert with a flaky crust and a creamy spiced filling.
+This Traditional Pumpkin Pie recipe is a classic fall dessert with a flaky crust and a creamy spiced filling.
 The pie is great with maple syrup or whipped cream, sprinkled with cinnamon or cinnamon sugar.

-This American Pumpkin Pie recipe is a classic fall dessert with a flaky crust and a creamy spiced filling.
+This Traditional Pumpkin Pie recipe is a classic fall dessert with a flaky crust and a creamy spiced filling.
 The pie is great with maple syrup or whipped cream, sprinkled with cinnamon or cinnamon sugar.

 Photo @Feli Chic'Cuisine